jadijadi/lpic1book/content/1023_manage_shared_libraries.md

 /usr/lib64/libudev.so.1.7.3
 ```

-and then will check that file:
+And then will check that file:

 ```text
 # ls -la /lib/i386-linux-gnu/libudev.so.1